huxor/huxor.github.io/cv.md

 Researcher <br>
 Sept '85 - Dec '87 <br>
 Research into explanation facilities for knowledge-based systems.
 As well as a theoretical investigation, I also implemented an exemplar in the domain of macro-economic reasoning (Huxor 1988).
-This involved extensive integration with two professional economists.
+This involved extensive interaction with two professional economists.

 ---